|

 Note: A customized Course may be tailored to focus on high-voltage / high-current connectors such as those used in

 transportation, consumer products, and communications.
+A course may similarly be customized to address electrical switches.

 Requirements